silvanadrian/silvanadrian.github.io/_projects/tierarztpraxisflaach/tierarztpraxisflaach.markdown

 ---

-##Tierarztpraxisflaach

 ###Description

-I was responsible for a redesign and the programming of the same.
+I did a Redesign of the old Website, which was very old (still one of those old plain HTML Sites, which didn't look very nice).

+So I created a very minimalistic Design and built it upon Wordpress, so that the Customers will be able to handle the changes on their Website by themselves.

-I also took all the photographs of the Team, so they could showcase each employee.
+Additionally I also did the Photographs of the Team, so they could but them online and have a nice Team Page to show off all the Employees.

 ###Type of work

+Web Design
+Web Development
-Web Design, Web Development, Photography
+Photography

-###Status
-<p class="label label-success">Online</p>
+###Technologies

+Wordpress
+CSS
+HTML
+PHP

 ###Link
-<p><a class="btn btn-default" target="_blank" href="http://tierarztpraxisflaach.ch" role="button">http://tierarztpraxisflaach.ch</a></p>
+The live Version of the Website is available here:
+<a target="_blank" href="http://tierarztpraxisflaach.ch">http://tierarztpraxisflaach.ch</a>